calboo/Wigglewave/README.md

 Wigglewave is fourth order in time and space using a fourth-order central difference scheme for calculating spatial derivatives and a fourth-order Runge-Kutta (RK4) scheme for updating at each timestep.
 The solutions calculated are the perturbations to the velocity, v and to the magnetic field, b.
 All variables are calculated over a uniform grid in radius r and height z.
 An in-depth explanation of the code can be found in the accompanying PDF document Wigglewave_equations.pdf.

+Wigglewave was used extensively in the papers https://academic.oup.com/mnras/article-abstract/510/2/1910/6449388?redirectedFrom=fulltext and https://academic.oup.com/mnras/article-abstract/510/2/2618/6460507?redirectedFrom=fulltext

 ## Usage

 WiggleWave can be run simply compiled and run using gfortran.
 The code requires no input files but the user is able to change the problem parameters in the Constants module, the parameters are listed in the first table below.